 - 2 cups confectioners sugar

 - You can stack your cake as high as you like, but we baked 4 - 6 inch rounds and filled the layers with vanilla buttercream frosting.
 We then applied a thin crumb coat to the layered cake (used to prevent crumbs from showing through your frosting) and refrigerated the layered and coated cake for about 30 minutes, or until you are ready to move onto the next step.

 - Frost your cake with another batch of vanilla buttercream frosting, smoothing the frosting on all sides and making the top of the cake as smooth and level as possible.
 Apply a bottom border of piped buttercream frosting (if desired) and sprinkle crushed lollipop candy on the bottom border.

 Royal Icing for Drip Cakes

-- *You can also use meringue powder instead of egg white with lemon (we use 2 tsp meringue powder + 2 Tbsp water).
+- *You can also use meringue powder instead of egg white with lemon (we use 2 teaspoon meringue powder + 2 tablespoon water).